adlnet/xAPI-Spec/xAPI.md

 A statement batch, statement results, or single statement that includes attachments:

-* MUST be of type "application/json" and include a fileUrl for every attachment or
+* MUST be of type "application/json" and include a fileUrl for every attachment EXCEPT for statement results when the attachments filter is false or
 * MUST conform to the definition of multipart/mixed in RFC 1341 and:
     * The first part of the multipart document MUST contain the statements themselves, with type "applicaton/json";
     * Each additional part contains the raw data for an attachment and forms a logical part of the statement.
 This